Home > Tours > Asia Tours > India & Sri Lanka Tours > Kerala & the Tropical South

 After breakfast, we drive away from the coastal plain to Munnar, which is set among the highest mountains in Kerala.
 The drive is 100mi (160km) and should take approximately five to six hours.
 Munnar is a beautiful hill station on the Western Ghats, once a summer resort for the British government.
 It is situated at the confluence of three mountain streams (Mudrapauzha, Naliathanii and Kundala) and is surrounded by lakes, reservoirs, forests and several tea estates.
 Anamudi, the highest peak in southern India at 9,725ft (2,695m), dominates the skyline and the many smaller peaks are a walker's paradise.

-In the afternoon, we visit Srishti, a charitable trust aiming to improve life for disabled people from the tea planter families of Munnar.
+In the afternoon, we visit Srishti, a charitable trust aiming to improve life for people with disabilities from the tea planter families of Munnar.
 They are trained for three industries – deli (bakery), aranya (cloth dyeing) and atulya (paper making).
 It's wonderful to see their work and learn about the organic products used for dyeing and making paper.
-Please note that Srishti organisation will be closed on public/religious holidays and may also close at short notice due to operational reasons.
-Your Leader will update you on any changes to the program in these instances.
-Stay: Eastend hotel (or similar) (B).
+Please note, the Srishti organisation is closed on public/religious holidays and may also close at short notice due to operational reasons.
+Your tour leader will update you on any changes to the itinerary in these instances.
+Stay: Eastend Hotel (or similar) (B).

-This afternoon we delve back into the city, this time taking in the Thirumalai Nayaka Palace, built in 1636 in the Indo-Mughal style by the Nayak dynasty, and the Gandhi Memorial Museum, where you can see a visual biography of Gandhi containing photos, paintings, sculptures, manuscripts and copies of his letters.
-After the Memorial visit we will stop by at the local flower market before returning to the hotel.
+This afternoon, we delve back into the city, this time taking in the Thirumalai Nayaka Palace, built in 1636 in the Indo-Mughal style by the Nayak dynasty, and the Gandhi Memorial Museum, where you can see a visual biography of Gandhi containing photos, paintings, sculptures, manuscripts and copies of his letters.
+After the memorial visit, we stop at the local flower market before returning to the hotel.

 In the evening, there are many restaurants to visit; some of the best are on rooftops with fantastic city views.
-Stay: Germanus hotel (or similar) (B).
+Stay: Sterling V Grand Madurai (or similar) (B).

 Leaving Madurai in the morning, we drive to the small bustling village of Thekkady.
 The drive is spectacular as the road climbs through the Western Ghats and we have fantastic views across Tamil Nadu (driving time approximately four to five hours).

 In the afternoon, we have free time to explore the village and bazaar, where we can visit shops selling cardamom, vanilla, peppercorns, turmeric and other spices.
-The whole area is a centre for spice growing, and this evening there will be a short walk around a spice garden, where we see many different spices growing.
-We then have a special dinner and a cooking demonstration with a local family in their home.
-Stay: Peppervine hotel (or similar) (B/D).
+The whole area is a centre for spice growing, and this evening there is a short walk around a spice garden, where we see many different spices growing.
+Today we proceed to Tissamaharama, we walk to Kulu farmhouse, where you’ll be offered tea in a coconut shell along with a local snack.
+Stay: Peppervine Hotel (or similar) (B/D).

-In the morning, before breakfast, we join our local guide for a nature walk in the Periyar Wildlife Sanctuary, one of the largest parks in India (approximately two to three hours) and return to our hotel for breakfast.
+Before breakfast, we join our local guide for a nature walk in Periyar Wildlife Sanctuary, one of the largest parks in India (approximately two to three hours) and return to our hotel for breakfast.

-The houseboat cruise is one of the trip highlights – these enchanting boats, built of anjili (wild jack) wood and bamboo, transported goods for hundreds of years.
-Now they have been decorated and made into comfortable cruise boats.
-As our boat meanders through tropical vegetation, we can see prolific bird life and gain a different perspective on village life.
-The cruise takes us along shallow, palm-fringed canals where coconut fibre, coconut meat, and cashews are loaded onto dugout canoes.
+Stopping en route, we visit the Coir Museum, learning how coconut husks were historically manufactured and how so many products we use daily are created.
+At midday, we board a houseboat and journey along the Kerala backwaters and open lakes – one of the trip highlights!
+These enchanting boats, built of anjili (wild jack) wood and bamboo, transported goods for hundreds of years; now, they have been decorated and made into comfortable cruise boats.
+As we meander through tropical vegetation, we can see prolific bird life and gain a different perspective on village life.
+The cruise takes us along shallow, palm-fringed canals where coconut fibre, coconut meat, and cashews are loaded onto dugout canoes and then opens up to broad lakes, where you can spot and photograph a wide variety of birds.

-In the evening, the boat is anchored by a bank and we watch the sun set over the paddy fields.
-Stay: Houseboat Please note, single rooms are very limited and can't be guaranteed (B/L/D).
+In the evening, we anchor by a bank and watch the sun set over the paddy fields.
+Stay: Houseboat (B/L/D).

 The adventure ends today.
-Begin your return journey home or, if you'd like a bit more time to explore Kovalam, speak to your sales representative about extending your stay.
-Please note, airport security does not permit any spices/pepper to be carried in hand luggage so please pack these in your main luggage.
-Electronic devices and batteries should be packed in hand luggage as these are not permitted in your hold/main luggage (B).
+Begin your return journey home or, if you'd like a bit more time to explore Kovalam, speak to your sales representative about extending your stay (B).

 Trip Inclusions

-• Marvel at the tea plantations in Munnar
+• Trek through the vivid tea plantations in Munnar with an expert local guide

-• Cruise the Keralan backwaters on a traditional houseboat
+• Cruise the backwaters of Kerala on a traditional rice barge – a classic experience in South India!

 • Travel by private air-conditioned bus